 - xStockVideo: lastly, if your video project is non-profit then xStock Video is another useful free video resource.
 Just remember to check each video’s licensing and give credit when it’s required.

 - Lightworks: offers a free version of their powerful video editing platform.
 Lightworks has been used to make major motion pictures and has a wealth of useful features.
 It’s also available on multiple computer platforms and works on midrange computers.
 Note that it does take practice to learn.

-- VideoPad Video Editor: is a great example of video editing software that manages to combine several useful features alongside ease of use.
-Unlike many other easier to use software platforms VideoPad does not lack for power or editing tools.
+- VideoPad Video Editor: this is a great example of video editing software that manages to combine several useful features alongside ease of use.
+Unlike many other easier-to-use software platforms VideoPad does not lack power or editing tools.

-- Shortcut: has been ported to other platforms but retains the highly powerful but not quite user friendly aspect from its Linux origins.
+- Shortcut: has been ported to other platforms but retains the highly powerful but not quite a user-friendly aspect from its Linux origins.
 Despite a steep learning curve Shortcut is a powerful editing tool if you put in the time to learn it.